calistasalsabila/Programming-Language/Dart/material/02_dart_oop/02_object.md

 ---

-## 🧼 Summary
+## 8. Summary

-* Dart treats **everything as an object**, and every object is an instance of a **class**.
+1. Dart treats **everything as an object**, and every object is an instance of a **class**.
-* You create an object using the `new` keyword (optional) or directly using `ClassName()`.
+2. You create an object using the `new` keyword (optional) or directly using `ClassName()`.
-* Objects can have properties (state) and methods (behavior).
+3. Objects can have properties (state) and methods (behavior).
-* Objects are created with constructors, which can be default, positional, or named.
+4. Objects are created with constructors, which can be default, positional, or named.
-* Objects can interact with each other by passing one object as a field or parameter to another.
+5. Objects can interact with each other by passing one object as a field or parameter to another.

 ---

-## ✅ Common Use Cases
+## 9. Common Use Cases

-* Modeling real-world entities: Student, Book, Car, etc.
+1. Modeling real-world entities: Student, Book, Car, etc.
-* Managing state in Flutter widgets
+2. Managing state in Flutter widgets
-* Reusability and abstraction in larger applications
+3. Reusability and abstraction in larger applications

 ---

-Happy coding with Dart! 🐋
+> 📚 This is part of the Dart OOP chapter.